Responsible Website Management for Small Business

 Today we’re sharing about some of the new challenges associated with responsible website management for small business.

 With today’s ever changing technology, the chore of website management is more challenging than ever.
 This can be true for even the most simple websites.
+That’s why we offer our ongoing website management for each of our clients.
+Using our service, our clients can stay focused on their business and we take care of their websites.

 Before moving forward use Google’s mobile friendly test tool to test your site is mobile friendly.
 If your site does NOT pass the test, we advise only completing the absolute must updates and contact us immediately.
 There’s no need going further until your site is responsive!